 Jeremy Grantham is one of the few people who write regularly about Wall Street that you have to pay attention to.
 His October letter “The Night of the Living FED” is a particularly interesting diatribe directed at the Federal Reserve.
-Instead of parading out the usual suspects of greedy bankers and mortgage brokers he lays the blame for our current financial morass mostly at the feet of our beloved central bank.
+Instead of parading out the usual suspects of greedy bankers and mortgage brokers he lays the blame for our current financial morass, and US market 2010, mostly at the feet of our beloved central bank.

 While Jeremy gets a little carried away demonizing the FED, he is essentially correct.
 Certainly there was a lot of damage done by greedy bankers.
-But, without the testosterone boost given to monetary policy by Greenspan et al, the bankers, no matter how greedy they were, would not have been able to do nearly as much damage.
-Grantham’s argument is supported by lots of nice charts and tables, and the only bone I can pick with his argument is that, in my opinion, the FED had a lot of help from our political system.
+But, without the testosterone boost given to monetary policy by Greenspan et al., the bankers, no matter how greedy they were, would not have been able to do nearly as much damage to the US market.
+Lots of nice charts and tables support Grantham’s argument, and the only bone I can pick with his case is that, in my opinion, the FED had a lot of help from our political system.

 Congress has given the FED the task of fighting inflation and providing for full employment.
 The problem is that these tasks are often in conflict – you can do one or the other, but you cannot do both at the same time.
 Left to pursue their own self-interest politicians tend to pressure the FED to focus on unemployment and say to hell with monetary stability.
 Who can blame them?
 Monetary restraint never got anybody re-elected.

-I found a further example of this view of commodities at a conference where I, as investment manager, spent the last two days.
+I found a further example of this view of commodities and the US market 2010 at a conference where I spent the last two days.
 One of the featured speakers was Charles Maxwell, Senior Energy Analyst at Weeden & Company, whose prediction is that world oil production will peak in 2015-2017 and that Oil prices will reach $300 per barrel by 2020.

-At Grant’s investment conference in New York, Jim Chanos, the famous short seller who first uncovered the fun and games at Enron, may have some suggestions as to one place where the next bubble may appear.
+At Grant’s investment conference on the US market 2010 in New York, Jim Chanos, the famous short seller who first uncovered the fun and games at Enron, may have some suggestions as to one place where the next bubble may appear.
 He started out by quoting from that day’s New York Times:

 “China is one very large construction zone.”
 In Guangdong province, the New South China Mall, the biggest emporium in the world, opened virtually without merchants in 2005.
 Five years later, it is virtually without shoppers.
 In northern China, reported, the sprawling new city of Ordos lacks nothing except people.
 “Broad boulevards are unimpeded by traffic.
 Office buildings stand vacant.
 Pedestrians are in short supply.
 And weeds are beginning to sprout up in luxury villa developments that are devoid of residents.”